Raidians/nanolm/README.md

-# toy-llm
+# Toy-llm

-Toy language model
+Toy-llm is an experimental language model for purposes of comparing the performance and learning dynamics under different subword language tokenization techniques.